Photoluminescence Quenching in WSe$_2$ via p-Doping Induced by Functionalized Rylene Dyes: Acknowledgements

 \section{Acknowledgements}

 The authors thank Benedikt Callies for support with the cyclic voltammetry measurements.
-This work was funded by the German Federal Ministry of Education and Research (Professorinnenprogramm III), the State of Lower Saxony (Professorinnen f\"ur Niedersachsen), and the German Research Foundation via the CRC 1375 NOA (project number 398816777, subprojects A8 and B5).
+This work was funded by the German Federal Ministry of Education and Research (Professorinnenprogramm III), the State of Lower Saxony (Professorinnen f\"ur Niedersachsen), and the German Research Foundation (DFG) via CRC 1375 NOA (project number 398816777, subprojects A8 and B5) and FOR5301 ``FuncHeal'' (project number 455748945, subprojects P3 and P4).
 Computational resources were provided by the North-German Supercomputing Alliance (HLRN), project bep00132, and by the high-performance computing cluster CARL at the University of Oldenburg, funded by the German Research Foundation (Project No. INST 184/157-1 FUGG) and by the Ministry of Science and Culture of Lower Saxony.
-KP acknowledges the German Research Foundation for funding in the framework of FOR5301 ``FuncHeal'' (project number 455748945, project P3).